Playing the OddsBy Amy Monticello

 He put his glasses on, a pair of Dollar General magnifying lenses, to study them.
 Then the corner of his mouth turned up.
 “Loser today,” he said, “but winner in general.”

 My father practiced a benign form of gambling—nothing addictive or financially threatening.
-Just the occasional opportunism.
+Just the occasional opportunism at 카지노순위.
 Still, his attraction to playing the odds was surprising for such an anxious, fretful man, a curio of his personality.
 Normally, my father was only interested in certainties, in facts.
 He obsessively memorized data, especially about sports and history.
-He loved trivia games.
+He loved trivia games and would always check the satta king chart.
 Guinness World Records.
 Quote books that allowed him to look up Winston Churchill’s exact words to the woman who famously accused him of being drunk. (“Madame, you’re ugly, but tomorrow I shall be sober.”)
 We spent many a Thursday night watching Jeopardy together, and it wasn’t uncommon for him to beat the actual contestants.
 As one of his friends wrote in the online guest book attached to my father’s obituary: “He knew every worthless fact that never made him a dime.”

 But my father also suffered insomnia and panic attacks; he was a known pessimist, a fatalist, always sure that this winter would be unbearably bad, that his business would fail in the terrible economy, that he, a bachelor who’d lost the marriage odds with my mother, would be alone at the end of his life.